Bad Elk v. United States: Opinion of the Court

 Justice Rufus Wheeler Peckham delivered the opinion of a unanimous court.
 Peckham noted that the prosecution's case and the defendant's case varied in their presentation of the facts.
 First he noted that the prosecution did not show and the court could not find a legal basis for the arrest, that at most the firing of the pistol was a misdemeanor if it were a crime at all.
 An officer could arrest for a felony without a warrant, but to arrest for a misdemeanor, the crime had to have occurred in the officer's presence.
 They ruled that the captain also did not have the authority to order the arrest.
 The court noted that at common law, an individual had a right to use reasonable force to resist an unlawful arrest.
 Peckham said that the requested jury instruction was therefore material and that it was error for the trial court not to allow it.
 The court stated:

 At common law, if a party resisted arrest by an officer without warrant and who had no right to arrest him, and if in the course of that resistance the officer was killed, the offense of the party resisting arrest would be reduced from what would have been murder if the officer had had the right to arrest, to manslaughter.
 What would be murder if the officer had the right to arrest might be reduced to manslaughter by the very fact that he had no such right.
 So an officer, at common law, was not authorized to make an arrest without a warrant, for a mere misdemeanor not committed in his presence.

 The decision of the lower court was reversed and the case remanded for either a new trial or dismissal.
+Bad Elk died in prison on August 2, 1900, while awaiting a retrial.